akimmi/akimmi/README.md

 - 👋 Hi, I’m @akimmi
-- 👀 I’m interested in ... computational intelligence & hardware engineering
+- 👀 I’m interested in ... finding my niche in electrical engineering & computer sciences
 - 🌱 I’m currently learning ... how to cook

 <!---